Ergodic behaviors in reversible 3-state cellular automata

 The aforementioned local symmetries of the rule $U$ then induce corresponding global symmetries of the many-body dynamical map $\mathcal V$.
 For instance, if $\{s(t)\}_{t=-\infty}^\infty$ is an arbitrary orbit (\ref{eq:orbit}), then $\mathcal T-$symmetry implies that $\tilde{s}(t)=s(-t+1)$ is an orbit, $\mathcal C\mathcal T$-symmetry implies that $\tilde{s}(t)=(s^*_1(-t+1),s^*_2(-t+1)\ldots,s^*_L(-t+1))$ is an orbit, $\mathcal P\mathcal T$-symmetry implies that $\tilde{s}(t)=(s_L(-t+1),s_{L-1}(-t+1)\ldots,s_1(-t+1))$ is an orbit, and $\mathcal C\mathcal P\mathcal T$-symmetry implies that $\tilde{s}(t)=(s^*_L(-t+1),s^*_{L-1}(-t+1)\ldots,s^*_1(-t+1))$ is an orbit.

-We list the number of all possible rules with a given symmetry in Table~\ref{tab:sample_table}.
+We determine how many local update rules satisfy the symmetry classes defined above by exhaustively enumerating all admissible rules and list the total number of such rules for each symmetry class in Table~\ref{tab:sample_table}.
 The $11$ groups of rules (out of possible $15$ groups of transformation patterns) we analyze in detail are those invariant under $\mathcal{P}$, $\mathcal{P+T}$, $\mathcal{C+T}$, $\mathcal{C+P+T}$, $\mathcal{CP}$, $\mathcal{CP+T}$, $\mathcal{CPT}$, $\mathcal{CT+P}$, $\mathcal{PT+C}$ and $\mathcal{CP+PT}$.
 We note that many rules within these groups can be related to each other.
 Namely, given the three observables we use in the classification of ergodic behavior (they are discussed in detail below in Section~\ref{sec:dynobs}), many of the rules within each symmetry class are equivalent to each other in that it can easily be seen that all three observables give the same results.
 Our classification in this work will omit such equivalent `duplicates'.